Last Updated on April 19, 2022

 Bella Vado Extra Virgin Avocado Oil

 This avocado oil from Bella Vado is not just labeled gluten-free.
 But it’s also vegan, organic, non-GMO, and contains no artificial flavors or ingredients; which is why it’s one of the healthier options.
 You can use this oil just like any other oil.
-However, it is an expensive choice, as it costs $20 for one 250ml bottle.
 You can find out more about this oil here.

 Nutrition Facts (per one tablespoon):